In 2017, we decided to finally jump on the LED grow light band wagon.

 Frosty Garden’s Current LED Lighting Opinion

-We did this project back in 2017, it was a fun project that’s been a reliable workhorse in our indoor garden.
+We did this project back in 2017.
+This page is still popular on our website, though.
+It was a fun project that’s been a reliable workhorse in our indoor garden.

 Our current recommendation, however, would be to go with a slightly newer technology called Quantum LED Boards.
 These are nearly as efficient as this project and just as powerful as DIY COB’s.
 Without all the DIY effort.

 We added two 90 watt quantum board LED’s to our garden kit in 2020.
+(And two more in 2022!)
 We use these on what we call our “overflow table” – where we keep most plants that we’re actively hardening off or moving outside more frequently.

 While there are plusses and minuses to both technologies, the convenience factor of quantum board LED’s make them a clear winner.
 They are nearly as powerful and equally electrically efficient, out of the box.